 Why Spreadsheets?
 Activity Video Clips

 STEM MAJORS NEED SPREADSHEETS all the time, the spreadsheet is the go-to program for data collection and analysis task.
 Proficiency on a spreadsheet will help bridge the skill gap that separates students who are successful STEM majors and students who leave STEM majors.
 The Spreadsheet Lab Manual simultaneously give students command of math and teaches them to reason quantitatively on a platform (the spreadsheet) that is a standardized part of both higher education and industry (Excel, Google Sheets, Apple are all compatible).
+SOFT SKILLS are the latest thing being emphasized for student success in 2017 in addition to quantitative reasoning and The Spreadsheet Lab Manual was designed and built around providing them in depth.

 Scroll Down to View Graphs and Activity Summaries: The following graphs are produced and manipulated by students completing the activities in The Spreadsheet Lab Manual*.
 The data is generated from mathematical models written and assembled by the students by following the procedures outlined in the activities.